Eastern meadowlark: Distribution and habitat

 Their breeding habitat is grasslands and prairie, also pastures and hay fields.
 This species is a permanent resident throughout much of its range, though most northern birds migrate southwards in winter.
 In 1993 this species was first recorded in El Salvador, and the discovery of a breeding pair in 2004 confirmed that the species is a resident there.

 Behavior and ecology

 Breeding

 Nesting occurs throughout the summer months.
 The nest is also on the ground, covered with a roof woven from grasses.
 There may be more than one nesting female in a male's territory.

 Nests are placed on the ground in depressions 1 to 3 inches deep, such as in the hoofprints of cattle, in pastures, meadows, hay fields, and on the edges of marshes.
 The nests are made of dried grass and plant stems, and are lined with grass lespedezas, pine needles, or horse hair.

+Although the eastern meadowlark's range overlaps with that of the closely related western meadowlark, incidents of hybridization are thought to be rare.
+Both species avoid sharing territories with the other and will only interbreed when mates are scarce.